anasksy/covid19_stats/README.md

 # COVID-19 Statistics Flutter Visualization App

-A mobile application made with Flutter in Dart to bring you the current Covid-19 Statistics!
+A mobile application made with Flutter in Dart, which shows you the current Covid-19 Statistics!
 Uses data from credible sources ([CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19/)).

 ## License